vegardlysne/webpage/content/authors/vegard/_index.md

 bio: Clinical Dietitian and Researcher.
 See more about [Vegard](#About).
 education:
   courses:
-  - course: PhD, Clinical Nutrition.
+  - course: PhD, Clinical Nutrition
     institution: University of Bergen
     year: 2019
   - course: MSc in Clinical Nutrition